A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Analysis

 \section{Analysis}

-The analysis of the rest-optical spectrum\footnote{from the NIRCam WFSS Cycle 2 program “All the Little Things", GO 3516; PIs: Matthee \& Naidu, \citep[see][]{Naidu24_arXiv}}, in particular the H$\beta$ emission, was presented by \citet{Morishita2025}.
-The H$\beta$ redshift from \citet{Morishita2025} is adopted here as the systemic redshift of AMORE6 (see Table~\ref{tab:properties}); in a conservative approach, we consider its $3\sigma$ uncertainty in the present work.
-From the same analysis, the UV magnitude of the AMORE6-B counter-image and its UV $\beta$ slope are used to estimate the expected continuum below \lya.
-The flux from image `A' is contaminated by diffuse light from two cluster galaxies and lies very close to another foreground source; for this reason its magnitude was not reported by \citet{Morishita2025}.
-In addition, image B has the largest magnification ($\mu \simeq 77$, compared to $\mu \simeq 39$ for AMORE6-A, \citealt{Bergamini2023}), and thus we consider AMORE6-B as the reference for this spectral analysis; we verify that the main results of this work remain unchanged if A is considered instead (see Tab.~\ref{tab:properties}).
+The analysis of the rest-optical spectrum\footnote{from the NIRCam WFSS Cycle 2 program “All the Little Things", GO 3516; PIs: Matthee \& Naidu, \citep[see][]{Naidu2024_arXiv}}, in particular, the H$\beta$ emission, was presented by \citealt{Morishita2025} (hereafter \citetalias{Morishita2025}).
+The H$\beta$ redshift from \citetalias{Morishita2025} is adopted here as the systemic redshift of AMORE6 (see Table~\ref{tab:properties}); in a conservative approach, we considered its $3\sigma$ uncertainty.
+From the same analysis, the UV magnitude of the AMORE6-B counter-image and its UV $\beta$ slope were used to estimate the expected continuum at the \lya\ wavelength.
+The flux from image A is contaminated by the light from three foreground sources; for this reason, its magnitude was not reported by \citetalias{Morishita2025}.
+In addition, image B has the strongest magnification ($\mu \simeq 77$, compared to $\mu \simeq 39$ for AMORE6-A; \citealt{Bergamini2023}), and thus, we considered AMORE6-B as the reference for this spectral analysis; we verified that the main results of this work remain unchanged when A is considered instead (see Table~\ref{tab:properties}).